conneroisu/semanticrouter-go/README.md

 var NoteworthyRoutes = semantic_router.Route{
 	Name: "noteworthy",
 	Utterances: []semantic_router.Utterance{
-		{Utterance: "how do I train my pet to use a litter box?"}, {Utterance: "my pet is drinking a lot of water, is that normal?"}, {Utterance: "what are the signs of ear infections in pets?"}, {Utterance: "how can I help my pet lose weight?"}, {Utterance: "what should I do if my pet is not eating?"}, },
+		{Utterance: "what is the best way to treat a dog with a cold?"}, {Utterance: "my cat has been limping, what should I do?"}, },
 }